 Companies That Store Your Cat's Stem Cells

 Another company is VetStem Biopharma.
 VetStem also offers stem cell culturing through their StemInsure® service, which allows them to replenish your pet's stored stem cells for continued supply.
 There are different payment plans and fees.
+Bring this letter to your veterinarian if you're interested.

 What Does Stem Cell Therapy for Cats Include?

-Once the lab where your cat's stem cells are stored has been contacted by your veterinarian, the sample is processed (additionally processing is needed on stem cells that have been stored) and received for treatment within 48 to 72 hours.
+Once the lab where your cat's stem cells are stored has been contacted by your veterinarian, the sample is processed (additionally, processing is needed on stem cells that have been stored) and received for treatment within 48 to 72 hours.
 Since the viability of the cells is decreased due to time and/or temperature, no delays in treatment can be made once the sample is processed for injection.

 After the stem cells are received, they are injected into the area to be treated by your veterinarian.
 This often requires some type of anesthesia.
 Your cat's body then stimulates them to grow into a significant number of different cell types.
 They can be injected into joints, ligaments, muscle, nerve, bone, etc. There, they can grow and replace the damaged tissue with healthy new tissue.